algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 sudo pip install alignak-checks-wmi
 ```

-You can add later if necessary.
+You can add more later if necessary.

 # Alignak Modules

-Alignak modules add some features to Alignak Framework.
-Some are necessary for the essential alignak features (like retention or logs), others are fully optionnal.
+Alignak modules add some features to the Alignak framework.
+Some are necessary for the essential alignak features (like monitoring logs or performance data), others are fully optionnal.

 ## Backend Module

 > **Repos:** [Alignak Module Backend](https://github.com/Alignak-monitoring-contrib/alignak-module-backend)

-The Alignak module Backend is needed for retention, logs, timeseries, ...
+The Alignak Backend modules are needed for getting the configuration from a database, storing the monitored items live state, storing the logs, sending performance data to timeseries databases...

 ```bash
 sudo pip install alignak-module-backend